CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

-Terminal state happens when the evidence accumulator achieves boundary threshold ($R_t$) or Hybrid DRL agent achieves maximum steps in one episode.
+Terminal state happens when the evidence accumulator achieves boundary threshold ($R_t$) or the hybrid DRL agent achieves maximum steps in one episode.
 Here, one episode represents one math trial in the dataset.
-Here we set the maximum response time is 10 seconds, just like the dataset we use for model training.
+Here we set the maximum response time to 10 seconds, consistent with the largest response time in our dataset.
 So the maximum step number $N = RT_{max} \times f=10 \times 5=50$ steps.
-If DRL agent takes $S_n$ steps when the evidence accumulator achieves $R_t$, then the new predicted response time is $R_{rl} = S_n/f$.
+If the DRL agent takes $S_n$ steps when the evidence accumulator achieves $R_t$, then the new predicted response time is $R_{rl} = S_n/f$.